Grow Aloe Vera Like a Pro: Care Tips That Actually Work

-Are you wanting to grow aloe vera plants?
-Aloe plants are quite self-sufficient, making them an excellent choice for beginner gardeners.
-Aloe vera care is pretty simple, so it’s not hard to grow an aloe plant at all.
+Aloe plants are surprisingly self-sufficient, which makes them a great choice for beginner gardeners.
+Caring for these plants is pretty simple, so it’s not hard to grow an aloe plant at all.

 Indoor or Outdoor?

-If your plant is growing indoors, it will still need those 6 hours of sunlight.
+If your plant is growing indoors, it will still need several hours of morning sunlight.
 Make sure to have a window it can sit in front of.
 Or you can get a grow lamp with a timer to give it the light it needs.

 Best Potting Soil for Aloe